SemanticBeeng/lms-clean/report.md

 ~~~

-The scala choosed the right dispatch based on the most specialized definition of __equal.
+The Scala choose the right dispatch based on the most specialized definition of __equal.
 Note that `def __equal[A, B](a: A, b:B)` is a more general function than all above but only get triggered if none of the above case do not trigger.

 Now with the typeclass pattern we could attempt such rewrite: